 Numerous studies have shown that Testosterone is an anabolic hormone.
 In other words, it helps you to build muscle.

-The thing with testosterone is that it’s released in response to intense exercise such as weigh training.
+The thing with testosterone is that it’s released in response to intense exercise such as weight training.

 But this 1999 study showed that testosterone levels begin to decline shortly after exercise.